-What a masterpiece we have here!
+What an incredible masterpiece we have here!
 Lyrically speaking… As sounding like a flashback into the darkest hours that got the Afro-American community to fight for their Civil Rights.
-Therefore bringin us us back to the souvenir of artists such as Curtis Mayfield and Marvin Gaye.
-And, of course musically, with an awesome production.
+Thus bringin us us back to the souvenir of artists such as Curtis Mayfield and Marvin Gaye.
+And, of course, musically, with an awesome production.

 Download from Traxsource.

 – Sacramento, CA native Gregory Porter was initially destined to have a career in football.
 A 1989 graduate of Highland High School, he received a full-ride athletic scholarship as a football lineman to San Diego State University (SDSU Aztecs).
 Alas, a shoulder injury during his junior year of high school put a definitive end to his projects.

 Gifted with a silky baritone voice, he made his first foray into music along with the Teflon Dons.
 This, on a rare track – ‘Tomorrow People’ – which appeared as a part of a WMC Sampler back in 1998.

 Movin’ to Brooklyn 6 years after, he worked as a chef at Lloyd’s restaurant Bread-Stuy where he also performed at times.

 Porter eventually released 2 albums on Indie label Motéma.
 With his first one – ‘Water’ – featuring the memorable ‘1960 What?’ with Kafele Bandele on Trumpet.
 A track which UK label Expansion brought to international recognition.
 With thanks to its remixing work courtesy of Opolopo back in 2012.